i05nagai/memorandum/language/english_speaking.md

     * We could eat later if you would rather do that
     * I would rather die than retreat
     * We forcus on the person rather than the situation
+* run
     * run into
         * shareholders who sue when instituions run into financial difficulties
         * Attoney's fees can run into tens of millions of dollars in business litigation
         * He ran into the back of another car
         * Guess who I ran into in town today
+    * run over
+        * the class ran over by two minutes
+        * the class ran over time by two minutes
+        * sorry I'm late. my meeting ran over
 * drop out
     * The group gets smaller as members move away or drop out
     * Bill dropped out of college after his first year